BoothGroup/Vayesta/docs/source/tutorials/tutorials/molecules.rst

 Using EWF for simulation of Molecules
 =======================================

-This tutorial introduces the use of the EWF method to perform electronic structure of molecular simulations in Vayesta_.
+This tutorial introduces the use of the `ref:EWF` method to perform electronic structure of molecular simulations in Vayesta_.
 Firstly, Vayesta_ utilizes electronic structure properties computed with PySCF_.
 The needed modules can be imported as it is shown in the following snippet:

 .. literalinclude:: fragmentation.py